Back to projects

 A round of user interviews were planned and conducted, taking in feedback from every different key user type that used the tool.
 We planned a list of questions ahead of time, often trying to keep them as open as possible so as not to limit the amount of information we could gain from these responses.

-We used Dovetail and Figma to document, create personnas, and highlight valuable insights that we would later break down into individual user stories and epics in the Jira backlog.
-These changes would then be brought through the implementation of new features, and or a complete overhaul of exsisting ones.
+We used Dovetail and Figma to document, create personas, and highlight valuable insights that we would later break down into individual user stories and epics in the Jira backlog.
+These changes would then be brought through the implementation of new features, and/or a complete overhaul of existing ones.

 Key pain points